Surya10d/RPA_POC/Readme.md

 ```
 Give Input as "A" to Yes To All and press Enter.

+#### Configuring the action-runner on windows
+Get the required access for the repository and verify the following things

+On repository the Settings option should be displayed.
+Click on Settings and verify the options are displayed
+Actions > Runners > New self hosted runner.

+If the options are displayed, then we can able to add manage action runner

+To add New action runner for windows, Click on New self hoster runner button.

+Select the machine as windows and x64 as architecture type.

+Now open the powershell window as administrator and follow the steps displayed on github action runner config page.
+Similarly for Mac, Linux machines.

 #### If the machine does not have Python, Tesseract-OCR, PIP on env path, We need to add manually

 PYTHON to add in env path